YANI-ALT/Controlled-Text-Generation/README.md

 ## References
+The following papers were used to guide the implementations in this repo

+1. Kevin Yang and Dan Klein.
+2021.
+FUDGE: Controlled text generation with future discriminators.
+In Pro- ceedings of the 2021 Conference of the North Amer- ican Chapter of the Association for Computational
+Linguistics: Human Language Technologies.
+Asso- ciation for Computational Linguistics.
+Code : [yangkevin2/naacl-2021-fudge-controlled-generation](https://github.com/yangkevin2/naacl-2021-fudge-controlled-generation)

+2. Xiang Lisa Li, John Thickstun, Ishaan Gulrajani, Percy Liang, and Tatsunori B. Hashimoto.
+2022.
+Diffusion-lm improves controllable text generation.
+Code : [XiangLi1999/Diffusion-LM](https://github.com/XiangLi1999/Diffusion-LM)

 ## Contributors
 This repo contains code done as part of the NLP course project at UT-Austin.
 The project team consists of : [Anubhav Goel](https://github.com/anubhavgoel26) and [Devyani Maladkar](https://github.com/YANI-ALT).